 What Is The Poor Man’s Covered Call?

-In this article, we’re discussing the difference between trading stocks, covered calls, and the Poor Man’s Covered Call.
+In this article, I’ll be going over the differences between trading stocks, covered calls, and finally, the Poor Man’s Covered Call.

 Selling Covered Calls

-If the stock price increases to $190 like you expect, you’ll earn an additional $450 in premium from selling our covered calls.
+If Boeing’s stock price rises to $140 like you expect it to, then we’ll earn an additional $450 in premium from selling our covered calls.
 This is in addition to the $1,000 you would have already earned from your underlying position.
-If we see a decrease in stock price, the covered call acts as a hedge.
+If we see a decrease in the stock price, the covered call will act as a hedge.

-In this example, if we saw a downward movement to $170 you would lose $1,000.
-But because you sold a $200 Call option contract and received a premium of $450, your net loss would only be $550.
+In this example, if we saw Boeing’s stock fall down to $120, then you would lose $1,00 on your initial position.
+But since we sold the $200 Call Option contract and banked the premium of $450, our net loss is actually only $550.

 Poor Man’s Covered Call

-When would you trade a Poor Man’s Covered Call?
-That’s easy!
-When you don’t have the $18,000 to buy 100 Boeing shares!
+Why would you trade a Poor Man’s Covered Call?

-And When do you trade a covered call?
-When you expect the stock to stay above the current price and move slightly higher.
+You would trade a covered call when you expect the stock to stay above the current price and move slightly higher.
 This is a bullish trade on the underlying stock.

-Instead of buying a stock, you would purchase a deep in the money call option at a later expiration.
+So, instead of buying 100 shares of the stock, you would purchase a deep in the money call option at a later expiration date.

-When looking for a call option deeper in the money, we’re trying to find one with a Delta of 0.95.
+When looking for a call option that is deep in the money, we’re trying to find one with a Delta of around 0.95.
 This means for every dollar the stock moves, the call option is gaining .95 cents in value.

-In this image, we can see the options chain on the Boeing options contracts.
-This window is where we find the Delta and ensure that we’re choosing the right contract for the poor man’s covered call strategy.
+In this image, we can see the option price on the Boeing options contracts.
+This is where we will find the Delta and ensure that we’re choosing the right contract for the poor man’s covered call strategy.

 Deep “In The Money” Calls

-This sounds too good to be true right?
-The perfect strategy!
-BUT… there’s a downside associated with this strategy.
+This sounds pretty good right?
+Almost too good to be true?
+I do have to warn you about a downside associated with this strategy.

-In this example, if the underlying strike price gained $40, the stock trader would have earned $4,000 on their initial investment.
+For the example above, if the strike price gained $40, the stock trader would have earned $4,000 on their initial investment.
 The Covered Call trader would earn $2,450.
-Meanwhile, the Poor Man’s Covered Call would earn $2,320.
+Meanwhile, the Poor Man’s Covered Call would only earn $2,320.